 Indicator Rankings and Flags.
 There are 27 primary flood risk flood risk indicators from the incorporated place to regional geographic scale, and eight indicators for the watershed and stream scales.
 Using the inclusive percent ranking function, flood indicator rankings are computed for each flood risk variable and for every geographic level.
 Percentile ranking values range from 0 to 1, with the higher values indicating greater vulnerability.
 During the percent ranking calculations, the incorporated place and watershed scales with less than 10 and 100 buildings, respectively, are excluded from any ratio calculations.
+Additionally, watersheds which only cover a small portion of the state, or less than 60,000 acres in size, are not included in the ranking analysis.
 For each geographic scale, the percentiles of each risk variable are then summed and an overall percentile ranking computed for each of the eight geographic scales.
 Flags of each indicator variable are calculated for the top 10% (90th percentile) and top 20% (80th percentile) of each geographic level to support different scales of analysis.